Is Your Website Still WCAG 2.1 Compliant?

 The Real Question

-If your website hasn’t been evaluated against WCAG 2.1 in several years, it may no longer meet modern accessibility standards.
+If your website has not been evaluated against current standards in the last several years, it may no longer reflect modern accessibility expectations.

 A website can look modern and still quietly exclude users.

-If you’re unsure where your website stands, we’re here to help you review it thoughtfully — and improve it the right way.
+If you are unsure where your website stands, we are here to help you review it thoughtfully — and improve it the right way.

-- Websites should be reviewed after major updates and periodically as standards evolve.
-Because WCAG guidelines change over time, a website that was compliant several years ago may not meet current expectations today.
-Ongoing evaluation helps ensure accessibility remains aligned with modern standards.
+Websites should be reviewed after major updates and periodically over time, especially as standards evolve.
+A website that passed a review years ago may no longer meet current expectations.